Perverse sheaves and the cohomology of regular Hessenberg varieties

 In this way, the family of Hessenberg varieties is a generalization of the Grothendieck--Springer simultaneous resolution, which corresponds to the case $H=\mathfrak{b}$.

 The study of Hessenberg varieties lies at the intersection of algebraic geometry, representation theory, and combinatorics.
 Examples of these varieties first appeared in applications to numerical analysis due to De Mari and Shayman \cite{dem.sha:88}.
-They were then defined in full generality by De Mari, Procesi, and Shayman in \cite{dem.pro.sha:92}, which described the geometry of Hessenberg varieties corresponding to regular semisimple elements.
+They were then defined in full generality by De Mari, Procesi, and Shayman in \cite{dem.pro.sha:92}, who described the geometry of Hessenberg varieties corresponding to regular semisimple elements.
 In this work the authors showed that such varieties are smooth, and that one particular case is the toric variety whose fan is given by the Weyl chambers.
 In the same period, a singular Hessenberg variety known as the Peterson variety was introduced by Peterson in unpublished work.
-It came to play a central role in the study of the quantum cohomology rings of flag varieties, in work of Kostant \cite{kos:96} and Rietsch \cite{rie:01, rie:03}.
+It came to play a central role in the study of the quantum cohomology rings of flag varieties in work of Kostant \cite{kos:96} and Rietsch \cite{rie:01, rie:03}.
 More recently, Goresky, Kottwitz, and MacPherson \cite{gor.kot.mac:06} have shown that affine Springer fibers admit pavings by affine bundles over generalized Hessenberg varieties.

 The topology of Hessenberg varieties in type $A$ has been studied in detail by Tymoczko.
-In \cite{tym:08} she observed that regular semisimple Hessenberg varieties are GKM varieties, and she showed that their singular cohomology rings carry an action of the symmetric group called the Tymoczko dot-action.
-Subsequently, Shareshian and Wachs \cite{sha.wac:16} conjectured a relationship between the character of the Tymoczko dot-action in type $A$ and a generalization of the chromatic symmetric functions introduced by Stanley \cite{sta:95}.
+In \cite{tym:08} she observed that regular semisimple Hessenberg varieties are GKM varieties, and she showed that their singular cohomology rings carry an action of the symmetric group called the Tymoczko dot action.
+Subsequently, Shareshian and Wachs \cite{sha.wac:16} conjectured a relationship between the character of the dot action in type $A$ and a generalization of the chromatic symmetric functions introduced by Stanley \cite{sta:95}.
+In particular, this conjecture gives an explicit decomposition of Tymoczko's action into a sum of irreducible representations of the symmetric group, building on earlier work of Gasharov \cite{gas:96}.
 The Shareshian--Wachs conjecture was recently proved by Brosnan and Chow \cite{bro.cho:18} by applying tools from the formalism of derived categories.
-The key insight of their approach is that, on the regular semisimple locus of the Hessenberg family, the Tymoczko dot-action is induced by monodromy.
+The key insight of their approach is that, on the regular semisimple locus of the Hessenberg family, the dot action is induced by monodromy.